fricciardi/datetime2/docs/index.rst

    >>> print(t1.internet)
    @250

-Dates are defined counting the days elapsed from December 31:sup:`st` of year 0, while time is given as a fraction of a day (in this case as a float).
+Dates are defined counting the days elapsed from December 31\ :sup:`st` of year 0, while time is given as a fraction of a day (in this case as a float).
 This very simple definition helps implementing precise operations on objects and makes easy to convert between the different representations.

 However, creation of a date or time object giving a day count or a fraction of a day is not friendly.
-Again using the attribute paradigm, it is possbile to create date or time objects:
+This is why, again using the attribute paradigm, the :mod:`datetime2` module makes it possbile to create date or time objects in a more compehensible way:

 .. doctest::